Setting the Ideal Hot Water Heater Temperature

 How should you set your temperature with so much riding on it?
 There is no set or straightforward answer, and some of it does indeed come down to personal preference.
 However, here are a few tips you can follow to make sure your temperature setting is perfect for you.

 If you go to the Environmental Protection Agency, you’ll receive a recommended water temperature of 120 degrees Fahrenheit.
-At that temperature, your water is not hot enough to cause scalding, most small families will get all the hot water they need, and reheating won’t need nearly so much energy, so you’ll actually save money for it.
+At that temperature, your water is not hot enough to cause scalding, most small families will get all the hot water they need, and reheating won’t require excessive amounts of energy, so you’ll actually save money for it.
 However, this temperature isn’t perfect for everyone.
 Some homes will need it quite a bit hotter for reasons we will discuss momentarily, but be careful when going beyond this benchmark.

 Water that’s too hot can severely impact those who are particularly sensitive to high temperatures.
 For young babies, it takes just two seconds of exposure to water at 150 degrees Fahrenheit to cause third-degree burns, and just five seconds at 140 degrees.
 Bringing the temperature down is much, much safer for your baby and better for your energy costs too.
 If you have an infant or any child under the age of three, we recommend a water heater set at no higher than 130 degrees.